-The commercial sale of MUSE and our clinical trials expose us to a significant risk of product liability claims.
+Our clinical trials expose us to a significant risk of product liability claims.
 In addition, pharmaceutical products are subject to heightened risk for product liability claims due to inherent side effects.
-We identify potential side effects in the patient package insert and the physician package insert, both of which are distributed with MUSE.
 While we believe that we are reasonably insured against these risks, we may not be able to obtain insurance in amounts or scope sufficient to provide us with adequate coverage against all potential liabilities.
 A product liability claim in excess of, or excluded from, our insurance coverage would have to be paid out of cash reserves and could have a material adverse effect upon our business, financial condition and results of operations.
 Product liability insurance is expensive, difficult to maintain, and current or increased coverage may not be available on acceptable terms, if at all.